Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 Augustiner-Festhalle

 The most family-friendly of the big tents.
 Owned by the only Munich brewery still using wooden barrels.
-Quieter atmosphere, traditional Bavarian music, a slightly older crowd.
-The food (especially the Steckerlfisch grilled fish on a stick) is exceptional for kids.
+Quieter, traditional Bavarian music, slightly older crowd.
+The Steckerlfisch (grilled fish on a stick) is brilliant for kids who like to watch the grill.
 Aim for 11 AM lunch.

-Rebuilt as the Marstall tent in 2014.
+Rebuilt in 2014.
 Beautiful equestrian theme.
-Kids tend to find the painted horse heads on the walls fascinating.
+Kids find the painted horse heads on the walls fascinating.
 Daytime atmosphere is calm.

 Schottenhamel

 The historic tent where the festival is officially opened with the first keg tapping.
-During morning and lunch hours it is family-friendly.
+Morning and lunch hours it's family-friendly.
 Skip on opening weekend.

 Lowenbrau-Festhalle

-Less polished, more raucous, but also more accessible.
+Less polished, more raucous, but easier to get into.
 Food is great.
 Brass band plays Bavarian classics.
 By 2 PM it gets loud.

 What NOT to take kids into